La Lomita Park Ecological DesignJuly 22, 2019

-Great Ecology served as the ecological designer on the Michael Van Valkenburgh Associates team, contributing strategic design and technical expertise to the conversion of East River industrial piers into recreational areas, which provide public access to restored native coastal and intertidal coastal habitats.
+Great Ecology served as the ecological designer on the Michael Van Valkenburgh Associates team, contributing strategic design and technical expertise to the conversion of the East River industrial piers into recreational areas, which provide public access to restored native coastal and intertidal coastal habitats.
 This included an evaluation of similar restored habitats; a vegetative survey of the pre-restoration park site; and an ecological summit that covered a variety of topics including the current vegetative conditions, the growing medium and hydrological conditions, and proposed improvements for creating ecological uplift at the site.

-As part of this uplift, Great Ecology was integral to the planning and design of freshwater wetlands, tidal wetlands, and tidal pool features, all of which serve as “living classrooms” for visitors.
-Additionally, Great Ecology helped design a cove that utilized white cedar stumps for both aethestic appeal and habitat creation.
+As part of this uplift, Great Ecology was integral to the planning and design of freshwater wetlands, tidal wetlands, and tidal pool features.
+Additionally, Great Ecology helped design a cove that utilized white cedar stumps for both aesthetic appeal and habitat creation.
 Careful analysis was done on appropriate placement of these stumps to enhance depositional structure on the shoreline.

 To better manage stormwater and inundation, Great Ecology helped design the swale system throughout the park including determining elevations, dimensions, planting substrate, and plant species.
 Some of these swales are specifically designed to retain stormwater, and allow it to be filtered by plants, before it enters the East River.